codrasil/closurable/docs/examples/Commenting System.md

 In this document, we have integrated a commenting system to our blog implementing the closure table model.
 We need to generate at least two migration files.
 We need to use a trait to the model being closure nested.
 We have stored a root comment; saved replies; deleted an entire thread of comments; and avoided making orphans.

 For further development, read more about the Nested Model approach, and how it is different from the Closure Table.

+Learn more of the applications of this package by visiting the <a href="../examples">docs</a> folder.